waffleio/waffle.io-takeout/INSTALL.md

 * A Waffle Takeout license file (downloadable from [https://takeout.waffle.io](https://takeout.waffle.io))
 * A GitHub Enterprise installation secured via SSL certificate.
 (Waffle Takeout does not support connecting to GitHub Enterprise insecurely over HTTP at this time.)
 * A MongoDB instance.
 Waffle does not currently ship with our own database and we require you to manage your database.
+  * You will need to create a db in MongoDB for Waffle Takeout
+  * If you are using authentication, you will need to create a user/password in MongoDB which has read/write privileges on the created DB and then set the MongoDB connection string to "mongodb://\<user:password\>@\<mongodb DNS name or IP\>:27017/\<name of db created\>"

 ## Host Machine